ncsa/ncsa_system_documentation/docs/source/common/login_tools.rst

 One-time setup
 $$$$$$$$$$$$$$$

+This section is the one-time setup on your Windows machine so that it can connect to a resource.

 .. note::
    Nightingale has extra security to protect the data stored on it, so configuring this connection is slightly more complicated than other HPC clusters.
 The difference involves adding the SSH connection to the secure bastion node; this is described in Steps 5 and 6.

-This section is the one-time setup on your Windows machine so that it can connect to a resource.

-#. `Download MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_ and install it on your Windows workstation.
+#. `Download MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_ and **install** it on your Windows workstation.

-   You can install either the Portable or Installer edition of MobaXterm.
+   You can install the Portable or Installer edition of MobaXterm.
 You will need to have admin privileges to install the Installer edition.
    The Portable edition does not require admin privileges, to use it just **extract** the downloaded zip file and click **mobaxterm.exe**.

 #.
 Launch the MobaXterm application and click the **Session** button in the upper left of the window to start an SSH session.